 I graduated from the University of Minnesota—Twin Cities with a degree in Family Social Science (think family psychology meets sociology) in 2007.
 After a brief stint in graduate school (to discover becoming a family therapist wasn’t the right fit for me), I obtained my post-baccalaureate certificate in Paralegal Studies.

 After doing the paralegal thing at OLO for many years, I decided it was time for law school.
 However, with an 18-month old at home at the time, traditional law school wasn’t going to cut it.
 So, I joined the inaugural group of law students in Mitchell Hamline School of Law’s Hybrid J.D.
 Program, the only ABA-approved hybrid (partially online, partially on-campus) law program in the country.
 I graduated, magna cum laude, from Mitchell Hamline in 2018.

 I am a member of the Minnesota State Bar Association, the Collaborative Law Institute of Minnesota, and the International Academy of Collaborative Professionals (IACP).
-I am also currently serving in my first term as a member of the Board of Directors of the Collaborative Law Institute of Minnesota.
+I am also currently serving as the President of the Collaborative Law Institute of Minnesota.
 Finally, I enjoy presenting on a variety of topics related to Collaborative Law and am a frequent presenter at the Annual Networking and Educational Forum of the IACP and at Daisy Camp.